 Select Enabled if your system contains a Universal Serial Bus (USB) controller and you have a USB Legacy Device (Keyboard, Mouse).
-The choice: Enabled, Disabled.

 Init Display First

 This item allows you to decide to active whether PCI Slot or on-chip VGA first The choice: PCI Slot, Onboard .